Endeyr/nextjs-blog-app/project-plan.md

 # Blog Web App:

+## To-do

+- fix next-auth login / register, validate with zod
+- fetch blogs with tanstack react query
+- create new blogs, validate with zod

 ## Technology

 - Authentication with next-auth
 - Password Hashing with bcrypt
 - Hosted on Vercel
+- Drizzle for SQL queries
 - Testing with Jest
 - Verification with Zod
 - Postman for API testing